Latino /a Studies Certificate

 After completing WEST 1010 - Introduction to Social Justice Studies: Leadership, Inclusion, and Engagement, students are required to complete 12 credit hours of the WEST or SPAN courses listed below (9 of which must be upper division).
 A minimum grade of 2.0 (C) is required for each course applied to the concentration.
-Courses counted toward the Latino/a Studies Certificate may not also be counted toward the Global Studies, Native American and Indigenous Studies, and Gender and Sexualities Studies certificates.
+One course counted toward the Latino/a Studies Certificate may also be counted toward the Global Studies, Native American and Indigenous Studies, and Gender and Sexualities Studies certificates.

 Students are also strongly encouraged to study in a setting where Spanish is spoken.
 Travel courses are offered, for example, by Women’s and Ethnic Studies and the Departments of Languages & Cultures, Anthropology, and Geography at UCCS, and are also available through the Office of International Education at UC Boulder and Denver.

 - Independent studies may not be used to earn the certificate.

 - All courses must be offered through the WEST program or Languages & Cultures Department (SPAN) and/or affiliates.

 - *Additional courses may be offered and counted toward the certificate.
 These courses must be approved in advance by the certificate coordinator or the WEST Program Director.

 Students may take any of the following WEST courses:

 - WEST 3230 - The Chicano Community

 - WEST 3380 - Caribbean Literature, History, and Theory